AmanuelTenaw/A3_AI_application_assistant/README.md

 The application:

 1. Splits resume and job description into chunks.
 2. Generates vector embeddings using OpenAI Embeddings.
 3. Stores embeddings in ChromaDB.
 4. Retrieves relevant context using semantic search.
-5. Produces a grounded job match analysis.
+5. Generates a grounded job fit analysis.

 Outputs include: